- Problem

 - Private operational system summarized publicly without exposing sensitive internals.

-- Clarifies the portfolio's discipline: approvals, evidence, cost controls, and QA.
+- Established the portfolio's discipline: approvals, evidence, cost controls, and QA.

 Lessons